lullak/lullak/README.md

-# Hi there, I'm Lullak! 👋
+# Hi there, I'm Dennis! 👋

 Welcome to my GitHub profile!
 I'm a passionate and experienced programmer with a strong focus on C# and .NET.
 In addition to my technical skills, I have a keen interest in business development, process improvement, and helping companies grow.